guillesanbri/ivy/README.rst

 ..

     Keep in mind that this won't install any of the underlying frameworks (you will need at least one to run Ivy!).
-We will (very) soon offer support for multiple versions, but for now we have pinned Ivy to specific versions, so you'll need to install one of these:
+We will (very) soon offer support for multiple versions, but for now we have pinned Ivy to specific versions, so you'll need to have one of these installed:

 +------------+-----------------+
 | Framework  | Pinned version  |